mdavidov/searchfiles-multidesktop/README.md

-# FolderSearch

-Copyright (c) 2015-2025 Milivoj (Mike) DAVIDOV

-## FolderSearch GUI application
+# Folder Search Cross-platform GUI app

-Multi-platform desktop GUI app (C++ Qt6) with the following features:
+Multi-platform desktop GUI app (C++ Qt 6) with the following features:

-1. Traditional file search within a folder and its sub-folders
+1. Traditional file/folder search within a folder and its sub-folders
 1. Controlled maximum sub-folder depth
+1. Search by file/folder name (use wildcards)
 1. Search for files containing given words
-1. Match case of search words or not
+1. Match case of search words (or not)
 1. Exclude files containing given words
-1. Exclude hidden files
+1. Exclude hidden files/folders
-1. Exclude by (part of) folder name
-1. Exclude by (part of) file name
+1. Exclude by (part of) file/folder name (do not use wildcards)

 ## Supported platforms (in alphabetical order)